ArnoutDevos/r2d2/README.md

 # Meta-learning with differentiable closed-form solvers

 This repo implements the paper "Meta-learning with differentiable closed-form solvers" [1] in TensorFlow.
 It builds on code from MAML ([link](https://github.com/cbfinn/maml)) [2].
+A report detailing the reproducibility work and discussing implementation details can be found [here](https://openreview.net/forum?id=BJx0N2I6IN).

 ### Dependencies
 This code requires the following: